jharwell/sierra/docs/src/contributing.rst

   - ``plugins/`` - Plugins which provide broad customization of SIERRA, and enables it to adapt to a wide variety of platforms and experiment outputs.

-- ``docs/`` - Contains sphinx scaffolding/source code to generate these shiny docs.
+- ``docs/`` - Contains sphinx source code to generate these shiny docs.